-It should be noted though while last years winner Adam Scott held up these statistics he somewhat bucked the trend in that he was making his first start on the PGA Tour of the year in the week that he won.
+It should be noted though while the 2020 winner Adam Scott held up these statistics he somewhat bucked the trend in that he was making his first start on the PGA Tour of the year in the week that he won.
 He had however won the Australian PGA in his previous start just before Christmas so he clearly arrived in a confident mood.

 As we can see then solid form coming in is important.

 With regards to previous course form again we can see looking over the past ten winners that this has given us a big clue.

 Homa had finished fifth here the year before winning, Scott had finished in the top 11 here in four of his previous five visits, while 2019 Champion JB Holmes had made his previous five cuts here including finish fifth in 2016.